The English Test of the COMPASS

 - Conventions- The way the mechanics in grammar, usage, spelling and punctuations are controlled

-The COMPASS English as a Second Language Test
+English as a Second Language Test

 This section of the COMPASS exam tests the abilities of non-native English speakers in four different areas.
 These areas are: